Our First 100 YearsPrint Page

 During the Depression, the firm diversified into corporate reorganizations, refundings and mortgage foreclosures including the Stephens Hotel (now known as Chicago Hilton and Towers), the Chicago Stadium (now known as the United Center), and the Newberry Library.
 Numerous corporations defaulted on their debt obligations and sought protection from creditors under the bankruptcy laws.
 The firm represented bondholder committees in developing plans for reorganization, conducting proceedings in bankruptcy court and arranging for the issue of securities to the creditors.
 At this time, the firm also established the general corporate, public utilities, real estate, probate and wills and general litigation practice areas.
 During World War II, the volume of business in the public finance area temporarily diminished and the firm began representing insurance companies in the private placement of corporate securities, a role that is still the backbone of its corporate finance business.

 Over the next several decades, the firm was involved in numerous public finance transactions that resulted in the development of various Chicago landmarks, cultural institutions, universities, hospitals and transportation systems.
-Some transactions of note include the financing for the Illinois Tollway, O'Hare Airport (including the United and American Airlines Terminals), the new ballpark for the Chicago White Sox (now called US Cellular Field), the Chicago Symphony Orchestra's new Symphony Center, the Oceanarium at the John G. Shedd Aquarium, the Ape House at Lincoln Park Zoo, the North Pier Complex, and the Chicago Transit Authority.
+Some transactions of note include the financing for the Illinois Tollway, O'Hare Airport (including the United and American Airlines Terminals), the new ballpark for the Chicago White Sox (now called Guaranteed Rate Field), the Chicago Symphony Orchestra's new Symphony Center, the Oceanarium at the John G. Shedd Aquarium, the Ape House at Lincoln Park Zoo, the North Pier Complex, and the Chicago Transit Authority.
 Chapman and Cutler has also been involved in financings that resulted in the acquisition of artwork for The Art Institute of Chicago, new exhibits for the Field Museum of Natural History and multimedia production costs for the Museum of Science and Industry.

 Expanding Our Footprint